rhaversen/SeedGPT/README.md

 4. **Ship** — Create a branch, apply edits, push, open a PR
 5. **Verify** — Wait for CI.
 If checks fail, the builder analyzes errors and retries with the full conversation history
 6. **Merge or learn** — Squash-merge on success, record the failure on exhaustion
+7. **Measure** — Extract code coverage from the CI run and store it in memory so the planner can track quality over time
-7. **Reflect** — A reflection model reviews the entire planner and builder conversation and writes an honest self-assessment that goes into memory
+8. **Reflect** — A reflection model reviews the entire planner and builder conversation and writes an honest self-assessment that goes into memory
-8. **Rebuild** — The merge triggers CI/CD, building a new image and deploying the updated agent
+9. **Rebuild** — The merge triggers CI/CD, building a new image and deploying the updated agent

 The agent then starts its next cycle as a new version of itself.